2017-2018 Academic Year

 Uniformity of grading will be conscientiously maintained throughout the school.
 That is, work of similar quality will receive about the same mark from all teachers.
 Academic marks are to be based on academic achievement and not on conduct, as behavior is to be graded separately.

-Grading—The letter system or percentage system will be used for reports to parents, while either percentages or letters will be used for permanent record files.
+Grading—The letter system or percentage system will be used for reports to parents, and for permanent record files.
 In either case, the following interpretation will be maintained:

 Report cards are distributed every nine weeks.
 The students’ grades are used to report individual progress and should not be used as a comparison to other students.
 All report cards must be signed and returned within a week of the distribution date.